-In Dovetail, research data is stored in ‘notes’.
+In Markup, research data is stored in ‘notes’.
 Notes can contain text, images, audio, video, tables, a transcript from an audio or video file, and more.
 Notes are intentionally flexible to support a wide variety of research methodologies and data formats.

 Depending on the type of research you’re doing, a note could represent many things.
 Here are a few ideas to get you thinking: